 That said, there are a few exceptions to this rule.
-For example, if your brand or product names contain symbols (think: Arm & Hammer) or if you are legally required to include asterisks to indicate that conditions apply to your claims, you can use them in your copy (pending AdWords’ approval).
+For example, if your brand or product names contain symbols (think: Arm & Hammer) or if you are legally required to include asterisks to indicate that conditions apply to your claims, you can use them in your copy (pending Google Ads’ approval).

 Failing to punctuate your sentence properly leads to a host of problems.
 Firstly, your copy will appear hastily composed and unprofessional.
 Even worse, it can lead to misinterpretation.
 For example, in the post above, does the writer mean to say “We have 2 hours to kill.
 Someone come see us” or “We have 2 hours to kill someone.
 Come see us”?
 These two versions carry drastically different sentiment.

 Not only should you strive to use proper punctuation in your copy, you should try your best create sentences that fit within each description line of your ad.
 If you’re able to end the first description line with punctuation, your ad will be eligible for a mega-headline, whereby your headline and your description line are combined to create an extra-long header.
 Typically, ads with mega-headlines garner higher ad click-through rates, so you definitely want to create ads that are eligible for this!